r2devops/hub/docs/create-update-job.md

 2. Quick integration with [`artifacts:expose_as`](https://docs.gitlab.com/ee/ci/yaml/#artifactsexpose_as){:target=blank}

-    !!! info
-        In this case, you need to use `when: always` option under `artifacts` if you want to expose result even if job fails.

     This is a way to quickly integrate any format of report in Gitlab Merge Request interface.
 Technically, you don't have to format your report ouput in a specific format but we recommend to use `HTML` format.
 In this way,